inverno-io/inverno-mods/inverno-web-server/README.md

 ### OpenAPI specification

-The `OpenApiRoutesConfigurer` is a `WebRoutesConfigurer` implementation used to configure routes to [OpenAPI specifications][open-api] defined in `/META-INF/inverno/web/openapi.yml` resources in application modules.
+The `OpenApiRoutesConfigurer` is a `WebRouter.Configurer` implementation used to configure routes to [OpenAPI specifications][open-api] defined in `/META-INF/inverno/web/openapi.yml` resources in application modules.

 OpenAPI routes can be configured on the Web router as follows: